 Based on the responses received, we put together the information and try to map each process with Business priorities and Complexity.
-Business priorities can be anything starting from Repurposing employee time, Improve quality through error reduction, Streamlining the mission-critical process, Saving manual hours, Improve Customer and Employee experience, Adhering to regulatory compliance, etc.
+Business priorities can be anything starting from Repurposing team member time, Improving quality through error reduction, Streamlining the mission-critical process, Saving manual hours, Improve Customer and Employee experience, Adhering to regulatory compliance, etc.

 Implementation can seem intimidating since it must address many moving parts and issues.
 We at Changepond fully understand current processes to assess the scope of needed change and develop effective deployment and change-management strategies.
 Important aspects of this work plan include securing organization buy-in, identifying software and its vendors, and developing the knowledge and skills of tax professionals.

 Implementation work can commence once we have created an opportunity bucket i.e. the list of processes eligible for automation.
 It’s always good to start small so that customers can see the benefits quickly and gain confidence.
 Shortlisted processes are set with priority and taken up for implementation accordingly.

 Implementation duration varies depending on the complexities involved in the processes chosen.
 Right approach and decisions are taken before implementation like usage of tools, reusable components, integration to third party application via API, etc. which enables achieving development goals.

 Customers are appraised with progress status and demos ensuring the approach is on right track and giving customers a feel of what automation does for their processes which once done manually.